tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/ga-query-syntax.md

 **Unique values expression** is used to group a set of events by values of the specified event property.

-Evaluation of this JSON expression results in up to 100 records grouped by `sensorId` string property.
+Evaluation of this JSON expression results in up to 100 records grouped by `sensorId` **String** property.

 ```JSON
 {